* Indicates that the term appears on the front of the billing statement.

 Previous Billing Statement Balance: The Current Balance from the previous billing statement.*

-Remittance slip: The bottom portion of the billing statement that needs to be included with the payment if sent by mail.*
+Remittance slip: The bottom portion of the billing statement that needs to be included with any mailed payment.*

 Scheduled Payment Amount: This is displayed in the loan summary of your billing statement.
-If your loan is not paid ahead, the Current Amount Due and the Scheduled Payment Amount will be the same.
-If your loan is paid ahead, the Scheduled Payment Amount shows you what the Current Amount Due would have been if your loan was not paid ahead.*
+If your loan isn't paid ahead, the Current Amount Due and the Scheduled Payment Amount will be the same.
+If your loan is paid ahead, the Scheduled Payment Amount shows you what the Current Amount Due would have been if your loan wasn't paid ahead.*

 Total Amount Due: The sum of the Past Due Amount, Current Amount Due, and Unpaid Fees.*

 Total Disbursed Amount: The total amount of loan funds sent to the school or borrower.
-Funds that have not yet been disbursed will not be included.
+Funds that haven't yet been disbursed won't be included.

 Total Loan Cost: The actual sum of all payments the customer will make to pay the loan in full.